Bubsy in Claws Encounters of the Furred Kind: Development

-The Super NES version was also re-released on Steam via emulation on December 17, 2015, as part of the Bubsy Two-Fur, a two games compilation which also includes the Super NES version of Bubsy 2.
+The Super NES version was also re-released on Steam via emulation on December 17, 2015, as part of Bubsy Two-Fur, a compilation which also includes the Super NES version of Bubsy II.
+The Super NES and Genesis versions, as well as Yamaneko Bubsy no Daibōken, were re-released as part of Bubsy in: The Purrfect Collection in 2025.
+The Super NES version was also re-released on the Nintendo Classics service on October 9, 2025.